jon-sully/rails-wizards/README.md

 On an opinion level, this feels like the direction Rails apps should go in.
 Turbo Frames make the UI workflow very quick and smooth while keeping all validations server-side and not littering the database with partially-completed records.

+For the routes like the books routes (`ruby>resources :build_book, only: []`) can I just use a scope or namespace?
+Pointless to declare resources but with no actions 🤔

+Re: strategies for avoiding nosy neighbors with public-facing forms when using DB-persistence and ID/Key-in-URL: (_although you could add a random_ `public_facing_key` _to your database records and achieve the same 'random character routing key' effect that Cache-Persistence has with ID/Key-in-URL above_)